franleplant/nosleepjavascript-blog/content/blog/redux-data-fetching-antipattern/index.md

 ---
-title: Data Fetching with Redux is anti pattern
+title: Stop using Redux for Data Fetching, use this instead
 date: "2020-11-11"
 author: franleplant
-description: "An introduction to react-query.
-Modern tools and technique have made data fetching with Redux obsolete and painful, let's cover one alternative."
+description: "Modern tools and technique have superseded using Redux for data fetching, providing a more effective and efficient solution to this problem, reducing the amount of code and decisions we need to make in order to fetch data which is common, day to day, task in modern app development."
 tags:
   - TypeScript
   - Javascript